ngu0029/mq-app/README.md

 - Install Anaconda for Python 3.6 on Windows (https://www.anaconda.com/download/).
 This installation is only for the setup 3 option in case you want to run Python applications with IPython on your local PC.

 Note: I have set up and tested the applications on Windows 10 Pro laptop.
+Using Docker for Windows on Windows 10 Pro, you must also switch to Linux containers.

 You can choose:
 - Setup 1 option if you want to do the setup in one shot with the bash script
 - Setup 2 option if you want to do the setup by running each application in different PowerShells to see the output on each application when you do the test
-- Setup 3 option if you want to run Python applications with local Ananconda IPython
+- Setup 3 option if you want to run Python applications with local Anaconda IPython

 Finally, do the test.